 Ms Kelli Mitchener, Director Quality & Learning Services

-Kelli is a registered nurse with additional qualifications in Critical Care Nursing.
-Kelli began her nursing career in Melbourne spending 13 years in Intensive Care at Austin Health.
+Kelli is a registered nurse with a passion for quality, risk and governance.
+She began her nursing career in Melbourne spending 13 years in Intensive Care at Austin Health.
 During that time Kelli also gained experience through project roles; in clinical governance, resuscitation, quality improvement, rapid response systems and service development.
-Kelli moved into a variety of roles related to trauma, simulation and exercise training and process redesign including time at the Office of the Emergency Services Commissioner, the Department of Health and Human Services and NSW Health.
+Kelli moved into a variety of roles related to trauma, simulation and exercise training, and process redesign including time at the Office of the Emergency Services Commissioner, the Department of Health and Human Services and NSW Health.
 Kelli is a specialist reservist in the Royal Australian Air Force and deployed to Afghanistan in active operations.
-More recently Kelli has focused on gaining management experience taking up opportunities in Gippsland.
-Kelli has a Professional Certificate in Health System Management and is currently studying the Master of Enterprise at the University of Melbourne.
-She is a member of The Australian College of Health Service Management.
+Kelli has a Bachelor of Science (Nursing), a Diploma of Critical Care Nursing, a Master of Enterprise, and is a member of the Australian College of Nursing.

-Ms Rachel Strauss, Acting General Manager Community Services
+Ms Rachel Strauss, Director Community & Allied Health Services

 Rachel has 40 years of health experience, spending the first 10 years in clinical nursing in both rural and metropolitan hospitals in SA before moving to community nursing.
 Rachel worked as an antenatal educator, health promotion clinician and family violence counsellor working with vulnerable women, children and male perpetrators of violence.
 Rachel also worked as a part time lecturer with TAFE SA delivering Certificate IV training in Community Services and Aged Care and was a Ministerial appointment on the SA Council of Safety and Quality for 3 years.
 For the past 25 years, Rachel has worked in senior management and executive roles in Community Services, Prison Health and Primary Care settings in SA and Gippsland developing high performing multidisciplinary teams/services.
 Rachel holds a Bachelor of Nursing & Midwifery, Certificate in Critical Care, Graduate Certificate Conflict Management (theory only), DHS South Australia Health Care Management and Influential Leadership program.